jhauberg/termlike/README.md

 * [`nothings/stb_image`](https://github.com/nothings/stb) provides **image loading** capabilities (png)
 * [`skeeto/branchless-utf8`](https://github.com/skeeto/branchless-utf8) provides **UTF8 decoding**

-## Technicalities

-**CPU heavy**

-Termlike is implemented as a typical game engine, which means taking as much advantage of the hardware as possible; all the time, and never stopping.

-For example, there is no sleeping or idling between frames to throttle CPU usage.
-It will run as fast as it can, all the time, to be as responsive as possible- which is a bane for battery-powered laptops with loud fans, but a boon for games with a lot of animation or a focus on action. *You can, however, reduce CPU impact significantly by enabling vsync*.

-**Not tile-based**

-Because Termlike does not operate on a grid of cells, it cannot take advantage of static elements that do not change from frame to frame (for example, the floor of a dungeon).

-Instead, Termlike will draw every frame from a blank slate, from the ground up, over and over.
-It has no concept of only drawing dirty or changed parts of the screen.
-This obviously comes at the cost of reduced performance when compared to traditional roguelike engines, but in return you get a lot of freedom.

-*This is important to note, as both of these points may be dealbreakers for many roguelike developers.*

-Because of this, Termlike is well-suited for games with a lot of action, movement or animation, but less so for more traditional games.
-[Here's](#similar-projects) some good alternatives for that.

-**OpenGL**

-Termlike uses OpenGL to perform all rendering.
-This has both upsides and downsides.
-It is great because it really is the only truly widespread cross-platform graphics API available, but also not so great because the quality of driver implementation varies significantly from system to system (and is actually [deprecated on macOS](https://developer.apple.com/macos/whats-new/#deprecationofopenglandopencl)).

-**Sprite batching**

-Behind the scenes, deep inside the guts of it all, Termlike performs glyph rendering by utilizing what is commonly known as *sprite batching*.
-This is a very GPU-efficient technique that lets a program make as few draw calls as possible.

-**Command buffering**

-Whenever a program calls any of the `term_print` functions, Termlike does not immediately render the character glyphs.
-Instead, the call is buffered as a *command* that contains all the necessary information to make the glyphs appear as expected.

-Termlike will accumulate all these commands for every single frame and trigger them only when appropriate (and in the expected order).
-This allows a program to not worry about when or where it issues print commands, and is a requirement to guarantee correct layering/ordering when coupled with sprite batching (without it, glyphs on top could be flushed before those below).

 ## Building

 Termlike is a cross-platform library.
 However, it is also a project that i'm only working on in my sparetime, and mainly on a single platform.
 This imposes some difficulties when it comes down to making the project buildable for others.